-In days gone by, turtles were found in abundance around all three islands.
-Turtles became a major source of food and income for the islanders from the early days of settlement.
+TURTLES WERE FOUND IN ABUNDANCE around all three islands in days gone by.
+They became a major source of food and income for the islanders from the early times of settlement.
 They were fished in small vessels called catboats, placed in a pen known as a kraal, and traded.
 As numbers of turtles dwindled around…

 Cayman’s national symbols convey the varied environment and wildlife of the islands.
 Cayman parrot The Grand Cayman parrot is iridescent green with a white eye-ring, red cheeks, black ear patches and brilliant blue wing feathers.
 Silver thatch palm The tall, slender silver thatch palm was an important national resource for early settlers who used the…